 By Irvin Baxter

-Let us first consider what really happened at Calvary.
-There were three steps to the work of Christ-death, burial, and resurrection.
-It is very easy to see that these three steps make up the act of being born again spoken of by Jesus.
-To die, to be buried, and to rise again—that’s to be born again.
-So we see that Jesus through his death, burial, and resurrection bought for us the plan of being born again spoken of in John 3:3, whereby we receive salvation.
+At Calvary, there were three steps to the work of Christ: death, burial, and resurrection (I Corinthians 15:1-4).
+It is very easy to see that these three steps make up the act of being born again spoken of by Jesus (John 3:1-5); to die, to be buried, and to rise again—that is to be born again.
+So we see that Jesus, through His death, burial, and resurrection, bought for us the plan of being born again spoken of in John 3:3, whereby we receive salvation.

 Notice that Jesus said without being born again we cannot see or enter the kingdom of God.
 In other words, we cannot be saved.
 On the day of Pentecost when Peter preached the first message after Calvary, the men cried out, “What must we do?”

-Remember, there were three steps to Calvary death, burial, and resurrection.
+Remember, there were three steps to Calvary: death, burial, and resurrection.
 The way to accept Calvary in our individual life is to accept the death, burial, and resurrection of Christ.
-We don’t have to literally die, literally be buried, and literally rise again.
+We don’t have to literally die, be buried, and rise again.
 Jesus was our substitute and did this for us.
-All we must do is accept what he did by spiritually dying, symbolically being buried, and spiritually rising again.
+All we must do is accept what He did by spiritually dying, symbolically being buried, and spiritually rising again.

-We take on his burial by baptism in water, by immersion into His name.
+We take on His burial by baptism in water, by immersion into His name.
 Romans 6:4 says, “Therefore we are buried with him by baptism”.
-Baptism MUST be done by immersion; for something cannot be buried by sprinkling a little dirt on the top of it.
-That burial after a few days would certainly prove to be insufficient!
-Furthermore, EVERY baptism of which we have Biblical record was administered by immersion.
+Baptism must be done by immersion; for something cannot be buried by sprinkling a little dirt on top of it.
+That burial, after a few days, would certainly prove to be insufficient!
+Furthermore, every baptism of which we have biblical record was administered by immersion.
 That alone should determine our course of action on this matter.